Constrained Stochastic Nonconvex Optimization with State-dependent Markov Data: Main Results

 It is worth emphasizing that the above approach is similar to \texttt{ASA} algorithm introduced in \cite{ghadimi2020single} except that we do not assume the knowledge of the exact minimizer, which is the projection of $\theta_k-z_k/\beta$ on to $\Theta$, of the following subproblem:

 Instead, at iteration $k$, Algorithm~\ref{alg:icg} finds an approximate solution to \eqref{eq:mainalgsubprob} based on the conditional gradient algorithm.
 The main idea is to replace costly projection operator by the Inexact Conditional Gradient (ICG) method which solves \eqref{eq:mainalgsubprob} approximately with access to LMO which is often much cheaper and simpler to compute.
 Such an approach was also used recently in \cite{xiao2022projection} in the context of $\iid$ data.
-We end this subsection with the following result relating the various convergence criterion along the trajectory of Algorithm~\ref{alg:asa}. \begin{proposition} Let $\Theta$ be a convex set and $f$ be a differentiable function.
-Then for the sequence $\{z_k\}_k$ generated by Algorithm~\ref{alg:asa}, we have for $k=1,2,\cdots,N$,